 AI is capable of adaptive learning, continuously improving fraud detection models based on new data.
 This not only increases the operational efficiency of cybersecurity measures but also significantly enhances the overall safety of personal data, customer accounts, and internal files.

-AI technology can streamline back-office operations.
+AI solutions can streamline back-office operations.
 For example, using optical character recognition (OCR) and natural language processing (NLP) allows algorithms to automatically process documents, categorize them, and speed up information searches.

 Optimizing task allocation and reducing processing times can be achieved with AI-powered workflow management that automates either entire processes or parts of them.
 Furthermore, with predictive maintenance algorithms, companies can anticipate issues before they cause disruptions and fix them faster than ever.
 Generative AI in banking proves itself useful for marketing and sales automation, too.